-- Require pollution reducing best management practices (BMPs) be utilized on properties with the potential to discharge pollutants to the storm sewer. - Inspect sources of pollution from private and public sites, including institutional, commercial, and industrial lands within the City. - Enforce violations of local codes or other permits that limit pollution from these land uses. - Implement practices to reduce runoff of fertilizers, herbicides, or pesticides that are found entering the storm sewer. - By August 1, 2022, the City must have an inventory of properties that have a potential to discharge to the municipal storm sewer. - By January 1, 2023, the City must implement an inspection and enforcement program of those properties identified in the inventory.
+- Require pollution reducing best management practices (BMPs) be utilized on properties with the potential to discharge pollutants to the storm sewer. - Inspect sources of pollution from private and public sites, including institutional, commercial, and industrial lands within the City. - Enforce violations of local codes or other permits that limit pollution from these land uses. - Implement practices to reduce runoff of fertilizers, herbicides, or pesticides that are foundentering the storm sewer. - By August 1, 2022, the City must have an inventory of properties that have a potential to discharge to the municipal storm sewer. - By January 1, 2023, the City must implement an inspection and enforcement program of those properties identified in the inventory.

 The source control for existing developments requirements from the Permit are met by the City through an expansion of an existing pollution prevention program.
 Providing information and assistance to owners of commercial properties with pollution prevention due to the outside storage of equipment, materials, machinery, wastes, or high volume of traffic are the primary objectives for this new program.
-With the addition of new source control for existing business Permit requirements, the City has rebranded its existing Pollution Prevention Assistance (PPA) Program into the Business Pollution Prevention Assistance Program (BPPA).
-The BPPA program will be used to meet Permit requirements and PPA contract requirements with the Washington Department of Ecology (Ecology).
-Beginning on January 1st, 2023, the City will begin conducting BPPA site visits.
+With the addition of new source control for existing business Permit requirements, the City rebranded its existing Pollution Prevention Assistance (PPA) Program into the Business Pollution Prevention Assistance Program (BPPA).
+The BPPA program is used to meet Permit requirements and PPA contract requirements with the Washington Department of Ecology (Ecology).
+The City began conducting the newly expanded BPPA visits on January 1st, 2023.

 The BPPA program will provide technical assistance to businesses which covers a broad array of topics.
-While the Permit now requires stormwater BMP outreach to local businesses, the City has elected to maintain our Pollution Prevention Assistance (PPA) Partnership with the Department of Ecology.
+With the addition of Permit required stormwater pollution source control inspections, the newly expanded BPPA program focuses on assessing the implementation of Ecology approved stormwater best management practices (BMPs).
+While the Permit now requires stormwater BMP outreach to local businesses, the City has elected to maintain its Pollution Prevention Assistance (PPA) Partnership with the Department of Ecology.
 The PPA program is voluntary and is in place to assist the State with meeting its dangerous waste reduction requirements; however, it still serves as a key component of the City's efforts to reduce pollutants from entering the storm sewer and meeting our Permit requirements.
 The City values the cross-jurisdiction information sharing and resources provided by Ecology through the PPA partnership.
-BPPA site visits with businesses include in-depth surveys of current practices, including outdoor storage, catch basin maintenance, and the potential for stormwater contamination.
+BPPA site visits with businesses include in-depth surveys of current practices, assessment of compliance with source control BMPs, including outdoor storage, catch basin maintenance, and the potential for stormwater contamination.
 Follow-up letters are sent to establishments highlighting existing good practices and itemizing practices that need to be corrected along with recommendations on how to remedy them.
 Certain high priority environmental issues, such as evidence of pollution reaching the City stormwater system, trigger an automatic follow-up visit.
 Dye testing is used in cases where questions arise about the source of the pollutants entering the stormwater system.
-If documented pollution continues to enter the stormwater system, after outreach and technical assistance efforts are unsuccessful, then the City will follow its established escalating enforcement procedures including letters from City attorneys and fines.
+If documented pollution continues to enter the stormwater system, after outreach and technical assistance efforts are unsuccessful, then the City follows its established escalating enforcement procedures including, but not limited to, letters from City attorneys and fines.

 Since the program's inception in 2008, the PPA program focused technical assistance visits on sectors including boat repair, chiropractors, printers, photo processors, dry cleaners, hotels, landscapers, nail salons, nurseries, dentists, veterinary clinics, gas stations, painters, pharmacies, auto body, auto repair shops, wood workers, metal workers, property managers, grocery stores, restaurants, and scrap recyclers.
-The visits have resulted in significant reductions in stormwater pollution along with reduction in hazardous waste materials sent to our wastewater treatment plant.
+The visits resulted in significant reductions in stormwater pollution along with reduction in improper disposal of hazardous waste materials.